Meditation is a Cultivation of Your Capacity To Experience Your Life

 Meditation is such a vast field and when we start out we really didn’t know what we were getting ourselves into.
-If we look at the many apps on meditation that we can now access through the internet we might be inclined to think meditation is an exercise either calming down the mind (serenity) or learning to pay more attention to our present moment (mindfulness)
+If we look at the many apps on meditation that we can now access through the internet, we might be inclined to think meditation is an exercise in either calming down the mind (serenity) or learning to pay more attention to our present moment (mindfulness).

 Basically, we could split the practice of meditation into four phases, four rounds, four fields.
 And the one way to explain it is in terms of the subject and object, you being the ‘subject’, and what you are paying attention to in your meditation being the ‘object’.

 So we look at it in terms of the relationship between you the meditator and what you’re meditating on.
 So in the first phase, which we call Samatha (or the cultivation of serenity and concentration), we look to develop the state of consciousness where the subjective sense of us, the meditator, is gone from our experience, whilst the experience of our object of meditation remains.
 This gives a momentary release and freedom from the affliction of the self and the egoic mind it expresses.
 This state is what we call absorption or sometimes we also call it Samadhi.